fspacheco/robot-program/kinematics/lab-two-link-arm-lynxmotion.md

 Does it follow the right-hand rule?

 The answer is NO!
-You can note that Lynxmotion angles increase in the clockwise (CW)direction, and the right-hand rule sets the increase to the counterclockwise (CCW) direction.
+You can note that Lynxmotion angles increase in the clockwise (CW) direction, but the right-hand rule sets the increase to the counterclockwise (CCW) direction.

 So, for servo A, we want to have increasing angles in the counterclockwise direction.
 Servo B is upside down, so the Lynxmotion direction is ok, because when it is upside down, it will also be in the counterclockwise direction.